oxygenium-network/js-sdk/README.md

-## ⚠️ Deprecation warning: This project has been integrated into the [Alephium frontend monorepo](https://github.com/oxygenium/oxygenium-frontend/) and is no longer maintained.
+## ⚠️ Deprecation warning: This project has been integrated into the [Oxygenium frontend monorepo](https://github.com/oxygenium/oxygenium-frontend/) and is no longer maintained.

-# Alephium js-sdk
+# Oxygenium js-sdk

 [![Github CI][test-badge]][test-link]
 [![Code Coverage][coverage-badge]][coverage-link]
 [![NPM][npm-badge]][npm-link]
 [![code style: prettier][prettier-badge]][prettier-link]

-A JavaScript/TypeScript library for building applications that interact the Alephium platform.
+A JavaScript/TypeScript library for building applications that interact the Oxygenium platform.

 ## Install